Diversity Summer School

 • Attend a state school/college or be a mature student (21 years old, or older)

-• Fulfil one or more Widening Participation criteria outlined in the application form
+• Fulfill one or more Widening Participation criteria.

 Information provided in your application form is used to assign places, so please make sure you answer all the questions as fully as possible.